On tap: Booze still allowed on Amtrak in New Hampshire - NewsBreak

 The train brings hundreds of thousands of passengers to Boston every year, and its advertising sometimes plays up the ability to relax with a drink during the ride.
 It’s a popular travel alternative for sports and concerts because the line ends just steps from TD Garden, one of New England’s biggest performance venues.

-Amtrak is aware that “customers on board the Downeaster are still able to continue purchasing alcoholic drinks from the café car when riding through New Hampshire,” said Jason Abrams, an Amtrak representative.
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Amtrak is aware that “customers on board the Downeaster are still able to continue purchasing alcoholic drinks from the cafe car when riding through New Hampshire,” said Jason Abrams, an Amtrak representative.

 Comments / 0